anandprabhakar0507/MS-DOS-ALL-COMMANDS-BY-ANAND-PRABHAKAR/README.md

           move X:/dir/file.txt Y:/dir- copy a file from source x/dir to y/dir
-          del filename.txt - to delete a file dir a????.txt - finds all file with a and have 4 char of ext .txt version - to know MS-DOS version
+          del filename.txt - to delete a file dir a????.txt - finds all file with a and have 4 char of ext .txt color nx -to change the color of cmd window (x and n are color codes) version - to know MS-DOS version
           hostname - to find MS-DOS hostname
           cls - to clear the screen